 The truth behind building something like the iPad or the iPhone is that there is considerably more than just design at play.
-There is, a harmony of all aspects of business: Finance, Internal Manufacturing, Supply Chain Management, Engineering, and the list continues.
-I’ve never worked at Apple but I’m sure there are at least 10 other departments that somehow come to affect the design of a phone in some indirect, but ultimately logically business-related fashion.
+There is, a harmony of all aspects of business: Finance, Internal Manufacturing, Supply Chain Management, Engineering, etc — It’s not “design” or the designers themselves, but where they fit into the corporate ecosystem that makes Apple remarkable.

 Design is Apple’s foundation, and I’m sure many Apple designers go toe-to-toe with the Finance and Supply Chain guys to force the device to evolve the way they want it to evolve.
 But that doesn’t mean that designers at Samsung or other manufacturers don’t get it, it just means that at their companies, the hierarchy of internal departments is out-of-whack.
 Apple has — from day one — put its designers on a pedestal.
 More specifically, Steve Jobs put them on a pedestal.
 Design isn’t just built into the product it’s built into the whole freaking company.

 Most businesses just aren’t structured this way.
 Usually, business are profit-first, not product-first.
 They’re usually run by people who want to build their bank accounts, not amazing products.
 Usually, the head of design hasn’t been knighted by the Queen of freakin’ England.

 This harmony at Apple I’m sure didn’t come easily.
 But then again, Apple never really felt like a corporation, and Steve never felt like a “CEO”, at least, not to me.
 And that was also by design.